ibm-cloud-docs/hs-crypto/data-security.md

 # Security and compliance
 {: #security-and-compliance}

-{{site.data.keyword.cloud}} {{site.data.keyword.hscrypto}} has data security strategies in place to meet your compliance needs and ensure that your data remains secure and protected in the cloud.
+{{site.data.keyword.cloud}} {{site.data.keyword.hscrypto}} has data security strategies in place to meet your security and compliance needs and ensure that your data remains protected in the cloud.
 {: shortdesc}

 ## Security readiness